Parish Co-Minister Wayne Arnason

 Reverend Arnason is a 1972 graduate of the University of Toronto.
-His major areas of continuing education have been in clinical ethics and worship.
+A major areas of continuing education for him in his mid-career was clinical ethics .
 In 1990, he was named a Fellow at the Center for Biomedical Ethics at the University of Virginia Health Sciences Center during a period of sabbatical leave.
 In 1991, his article on “Affirmative Action in Kidney Allocation” was published in the Hastings Center Report.
 From 1994 until coming to Cleveland, he served as a community representative on the University of Virginia Health Sciences Center's Ethics Committee.

 Reverend Arnason is a fourth generation Unitarian Universalist from the Icelandic Canadian Unitarian tradition.
 He grew up in Winnipeg, Manitoba and retains his Canadian citizenship.
 He is married to the Reverend Kathleen Rolenz and has one child and two adopted children from a previous marriage.